 The greatest welterweight and multiple heavyweight title contender.
 Archie, in his memories of his flight training, mentioned handstand walking.
 Even after his fighting career ended, he started every morning with a walk on his hands around the house (about 70 meters).

 No wonder the “Old Mongoose” (his nickname) had such a strong shoulders girdle.
 This exercise builds up the shoulders and also the feeling of balance.
 Also, it has a positive effect on the cardiovascular system.
+Learn more about Archie Moore’s boxing style.

-Crocodile Walk – Naseem Hamed
+Crocodile Crawl – Naseem Hamed

 Muscle Ups – Roberto Duran

 The famous boxer from Panama is known for his outstanding physical strength.
 Many boxing experts thought it was genetic.
 But it is worth seeing Roberto’s strength training program.
-After that, it gets clear that he knew a lot about strength improvement.
+After that, it became clear that he knew a lot about strength improvement.

 Not every strong man can do a clean and quality exit on force on the horizontal bar.
 This exercise requires a lot of physical strength and the right execution technique.
-Also, this exercise gives a great hormonal response as well.
+Also this exercise gives a great hormonal response as well.
 It simply cannot be executed with being overweight and in bad physical shape.

 Single-Leg Squat – Andre Ward

-One of the best boxers of the 21st century, who finished his career as an undefeated world champion.
+He is one of the best boxers of the 21st century, who finished his career as an undefeated world champion.
 A tactical genius of boxing.
 But he had no less professional approach to strength training.
-Single-leg squats (pistol squat) perfectly train leg muscles.
+Single-leg squats (pistol squats) perfectly train leg muscles.
+Not every athlete can perform such an exercise with perfect technique.
+Andre did it regularly.

-Catching Fish By Hand – Ricardo Mayorga
+Catching Fish by Hand – Ricardo Mayorga

 This unusual exercise was not only performed by Ricardo.
 The old boxing masters of the Nicaraguan school of boxing improved their reactions by catching fish with their hands.
 At first, it seems impossible.
 But any skill can be mastered.
 Mayorga noted the usefulness of this exercise more than once in his interviews.